redis/redis-doc/topics/sentinel.md

 2. Send a `SENTINEL RESET *` command to all the other Sentinel instances (instead of `*` you can use the exact master name if you want to reset just a single master).
 One after the other, waiting at least 30 seconds between instances.
 3. Check that all the Sentinels agree about the number of Sentinels currently active, by inspecting the output of `SENTINEL MASTER mastername` of every Sentinel.

-Removing the old master or unreachable slaves.
+Removing the old master or unreachable slaves
 ---

 Sentinels never forget about slaves of a given master, even when they are